 Nurse’s License Suspended For Patient Relationship

 Doctors, nurses and other medical professionals often spend a lot of time with patients.
-Because of this, it’s not common for these medical professionals to develop romantic feelings for patients.
+Because of this, it’s not uncommon for these medical professionals to develop romantic feelings for patients.
 In some cases, the feeling is mutual, but that doesn’t make it right.
 In fact, a licensed professional must abide by ethics at all times.
 As such, they can face licensing issues for having a personal relationship with a patient.

 This is what recently happened to a nurse in Washington.
 On March 30, it was announced that the nurse will have her license suspended for at least 18 months after it was discovered that she had a sexual relationship with a patient.
 The nurse agreed to the suspension by signing an agreement on February 11.